OliviaA22/carecrew/README.md

     To open the frontend in developer mode do `npx vite` from the frontend directory and the page opens automatically. otherwise, run `npm start`
     The admin access to the website is email `olivia@mail.com` and password: `securePassword123`

-5. **Set up environment variables:**
+4. **Set up environment variables:**
-   - The backend uses some APIs which cannot be disclosed and as such, cannot work properly without the required credentials.
+   - The backend uses some APIs and variables which cannot be disclosed and as such, cannot work properly without the required credentials.

-6. **Run the backend server:**
+5. **Run the backend server:**

    ```bash
    cd backend